deegsca-org/bqm2/README.md

 For each of your tables and datasets, it will list what their dependencies are.

 If you receive an error while working on your own use case, most likely you've forgetten to define a variable or are missing required files for your resource type.

+### /tmp/

+verify.sh creates files within the /tmp directory.
+You will see a file corresponding to each of your tables.
+Running verify again will overwrite what is in /tmp/ for the same files, but will not remove files for tables you may have deleted.
+Consider clearing this directory prior to running verify.sh.

+A useful workflow for developing new tables:
+* run verify.sh
+* move files in /tmp/ to another directory such as /old/
+* make changes to query templates
+* run verify again
+* run diff on /old/ and /tmp/ to see the changes

 Messages should be specific enough to guide but let us know if they're not and we'll fine tune them.